-OEBB provides a comprehensive selection of benefit plan options for most of Oregon’s K-12 school districts, education service districts and community colleges, as well as a number of charter schools and local governments across the state.
+OEBB provides a comprehensive selection of benefit plan options to 79% of Oregon’s education-based entities (93% of K-12 school districts, 46% of charter schools and education service districts, and 100% of community colleges) as well as seven of the state's local governments.
 OEBB currently provides benefits for almost 150,000 individuals, including actively employed and retired members and their families.

 OEBB will work collaboratively with participating entities, members, carriers and providers to offer value-added benefit plans that support improvement in members' health status, hold carriers and providers accountable for outcomes, and provide affordable benefits and services.

 - Support Oregon's health system transformation efforts promoting better health, better care and lower costs.

 - Support improvement in members’ health status through a variety of measurable programs and services.

 - Value-added plans that provide high-quality care and services at an affordable cost to members.

 - Measurable goals and programs that hold carriers and providers accountable for health outcomes.